wheelerjoshua/now_i_know/til.md

 - 11-08-21: Today I learned about chi**2 and how to apply it to find correlations between two categorical variables

 - 11-09-21: Today I learned an overview of classification in machine learning and reinforced data acquisition skills.

+- 11-10-21: Today I learned about preparing data for classification.
+This involved cleaning data, splitting data, and imputing data.